gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 ## Broad issues I'm thinking about

 1. Chapter 10 is too large, and is set to be bigger.
 Some say 07-09 is too slow.
-Some magic rearrangement?
+Some magic rearrangement: merge 07 and 08, and cut 10?
 2. More maths.
 Some users advised to add more derivation to Under the Hood sections to avoid the need for another textbook in more advanced metrics classes.
 Okay, which ones?
+3. Add 2-3 case studies on evnvironment, finance using data from Asia-Pacific

 ## Small improvements and additions